cnruby/gradle_java/README.md

-## Tips
+## Tip: Diffrence between the commands `gradlew` and `gradle`
 - ALWAYS use the project's Gradle version to develop application.
-Use the system's Gradle to add wrapper to a project or create a new project etc.
+- Use the system's Gradle to add wrapper to a project or create a new project etc.